How does data blunder affect battle against Covid-19?

 – Does this mean there has been a surge in coronavirus cases?

-Officials said that the data published on October 3 and 4 are “artificially high” – because it includes cases from as far back as September 25.
+Officials said the data published on October 3 and 4 are “artificially high” – because they include cases from as far back as September 25.

 But the reported positive cases are still new infections contributing to the rising tide of cases across the UK.